subodhwasekar/Fake-News-Detection/README.md

 ## Model Accuracy

-The accuracy of the fake news detection model is 75%.
+The accuracy of the fake news detection model was 78%.